gfed53/youtube-searcher-heroku/README.md

 ## Note

 This is the implementation of SaYs that uses Google Firebase instead of the user's localStorage to store saved content.

----
+It is still possible to use localStorage instead, as it serves as a fallback if you don't want to provide a database to use.

 The following is taken from the "about" section of the app: